dombegi/dombegi.github.io/about/index.md

 	<figcaption>Grinning after climbing Mt.
 Fuji, in 18 Aug 2018.</figcaption>
 </figure>

-I am a young researcher in plasma physics and controlled fusion; plasma-surface interactions; atmospheric plasma sources and its applications.
-I am originally from South Korea and currently working as an assistant professor at University of Tsukuba, Japan.
-I love to play football and enjoy watching the league of legend (usually LCK, LoL Champions Korea where I specially support Lee "Faker" Sang-Hyeok), though I am all thumbs with it, haha.
+Dogyun Hwangbo is a South Korea-born young researcher, amatuer football player who has been living in Japan since 2008.
+He is majored in Engineering and especially insterested in plasma physics and controlled fusion; plasma-surface interactions; atmospheric plasma sources and its applications.
+He is currently working for the University of Tsukuba as an assistant professor.
+He loves to play football and enjoys watching the domestic professional league of League of Legend - a.k.a.
+LoL - where I specially support Lee "Faker" Sang-Hyeok.

 *********<br>
 Affiliation<br>